Wedding Wednesday: The Truth About Flashback

 It’s May, and you know what that means?
 Wedding season has officially started.
 If you’re thinking of getting married with your other half real soon, you’re probably already seeking for the best wedding bands that fits your style, such as those custom mens wedding bands which can be found online.
 Weddings mean photos, which (understandably) can be a cause for alarm.
 You know they’re all going to end up on twitfacestagram, where they’ll live forever and ever, plus in the photo albums of at least half the people there.
 So yeah, it makes sense that you’d want to be on top of your makeup game.
-That goes double for the wedding party, since all eyes will be on them during the actual wedding too.
+And, of course, a good wedding photographer like Queenstown Elopement Packages must be hired.
+This goes double for the wedding party, since all eyes will be on them during the actual wedding too.
 On top of that, the special-occasion-ness means that a lot of people are wearing makeup that don’t normally, so it’s not really a big surprise that lots of questions about wedding makeup start popping up around this time of year.
 With that in mind, on Wednesdays this month I thought it might be fun/helpful to do a little series of tips on wedding makeup.
 And these are for everyone too, whether you’re in the wedding, or there as a guest.

 Now, I feel like I should throw it out there that I’m not a trained makeup artist (I think you already know this, right?) but I did work for several years as the second photog for a busy wedding photographer.
 Meaning I’ve been to a lot of luxury weddings, including all the prep/dressing/makeup, and I’ve taken easily tens of thousands of wedding photos.
 So even though I’ve never done wedding makeup professionally, I still feel like I have a general idea of what works, and maybe a few valuable nuggets of information to offer.